 * Guest contributor to May edition

-Towards the end of April, the Trump administration expressed the intent to make the United States the world’s leading exporter of natural gas as a central component of the administration’s energy and trade policy.
-The White House’s top Economic advisor, Gary Cohen, showed support for further approvals of LNG projects and unambiguously emphasized the Jordan Cove LNG terminal located in the Pacific Northwest that would guide liquefied natural gas to Asia.
-Furthermore, U.S. Energy Secretary Rick Perry approved the Golden Pass LNG export terminal in South Texas, an ExxonMobil and Qatar Petroleum project.
-By 2021, the Golden Pass LNG terminal is predicted to export up to 2.21 billion cubic feet of gas per day.
-The administration’s position was again reinforced on Thursday 11 May when the Department of Commerce delivered a "100 Day Action Plan" off the back of recent discussions Chinese President Xi Jinping and President Donald Trump at Mar-a-Largo.
-Additionally, the Commerce Department signaled an openness to export US liquefied natural gas to China and guaranteed that China would get treatment not unlike other non-FTA trade partners.
+In late April, the Trump administration expressed the intent to make the United States the world’s leading exporter of natural gas as a central component of the administration’s energy and trade policy.
+Gary Cohen, the White House’s top Economic advisor, voiced support for additional approvals of LNG projects and specifically highlighted the Jordan Cove LNG terminal located in the Pacific Northwest that would send liquefied natural gas to Asia.
+In addition, U.S. Energy Secretary Rick Perry approved the Golden Pass LNG export terminal in South Texas, an ExxonMobil and Qatar Petroleum project.
+The Golden Pass LNG terminal is estimated to export as much as 2.21 billion cubic feet of gas per day by 2021.
+The administration’s position was again reinforced on May 11th when the Department of Commerce issued a "100 Day Action Plan" stemming from recent discussions between President Trump and Chinese President Xi Jinping at Mar-a-Largo.
+Among other things, the Commerce Department signaled a willingness to export US liquefied natural gas to China and guaranteed that China would receive treatment similar to other non-FTA trade partners.

-The vocal support of LNG is a vital part of a broader energy policy of the Trump administration.
-Though Trump may have concentrated his campaign on promising the restoration of the coal industry, it is LNG that has the greatest potential to solve his other focuses – job creation, US energy independence, and a free market injection.
-Currently, there are more than two dozen applications to raise LNG export terminals that are currently being reviewed.
-According to Energy Secretary, Rick Perry, the building of the Golden Pass LNG terminal alone would generate around 45,000 jobs and more than US$2.4 billion in federal tax revenue.
-While the most recent Department of Commerce statements around China and LNG is not necessarily a deviation from recent U.S. energy policy, the Trump administration’s statements come at a time where customer competition is expected.
-On the whole, the LNG industry is getting ready for a new era under buyer power and powered by a new set of non-traditional buyers and buyer potentials.
-As countries like Russia, Qatar, the US, and Australia battle for the competition of the Asia market, Trump’s supportive policies for the LNG industry and the firm endorsement of trade with China will make the US a key contributor in the race for the customer.
+The vocal support of LNG is an important component of a broader energy policy of the Trump administration.
+While Trump may have focused his campaign messages promising the revival of the coal industry, it is LNG that has the most significant potential to solve his other themes – creation of jobs, US energy independence, and a focus on free markets.
+Currently, there are over two dozen applications to build LNG export terminals under review.
+The construction of the Golden Pass LNG terminal alone would create approximately 45,000 jobs and over US$2.4 billion in federal tax revenue according to Energy Secretary Rick Perry.
+While the most recent Department of Commerce statements around China and LNG is not necessarily a deviation from prior U.S. energy policy, the Trump administration’s statements come at a time where competition for customers is becoming the norm.
+Overall, the LNG industry is bracing itself for a new era under buyer power and fueled by a new set of non-traditional buyers and buyer expectations.
+As countries such as Russia, Qatar, the US, and Australia battle for the competition of the Asia market, Trump’s supportive policies for the LNG industry and the firm endorsement of trade with China will make the US a key contributor in the race for the customer.

 – Angie Gildea, Partner, Americas Oil & Gas Lead, KPMG in the US

-As the US shale is up and down, OPEC machinations and corporate consolidations which are reforming the oil services sector have been well documented recently, while an overall less overt revolution has been progressing on the Norwegian Continental Shelf, in the yards along Norway's coast and at the technological hubs like Oslo's 'Subsea Valley', for example.
+While the US shale booms and busts, OPEC machinations and corporate consolidations which are reshaping the oil services sector have been well documented in recent years, an altogether quieter revolution has been taking place on the Norwegian Continental Shelf, in the yards along Norway's coast and at the technological hubs such as Oslo's 'Subsea Valley'.

-The changes have been huge and frequently painful for those companies and individuals who have been involved, but the focus has been consistent: make the Norwegian oil & gas industry - traditionally differentiated by innovation, quality and reliability – cost competitive too.
-Results are being seen, such as the reduction of the estimated Johan Sverdrup phase two development by 50% and an entire project breakeven oil price of less than US$25.
+The changes have been far reaching and often painful for the companies and individuals involved, but the focus has been consistent: make the Norwegian oil & gas industry - traditionally differentiated by innovation, quality and reliability – cost competitive too.
+Results are being seen, such as the reduction of the estimated Johan Sverdrup phase two development by 50% and a full project breakeven oil price of less than US$25.

-As well as the game changing in reaction to a lower price outlook, the players are as well.
-State backed Statoil is still the dominant E&P force in Norway, though the number and influence of players that are not so large is rising as they can take advantage of the opportunities offered by disposal programs, such as the recently announced acquisition of Exxon's Norwegian portfolio by private equity backed Point Resources.
+Not only is the game changing in response to a lower price outlook, but the players are too.
+State backed Statoil remains the dominant E&P force in Norway, though the number and influence of smaller players is increasing as they take advantage of the opportunities presented by disposal programs, such as the recently announced acquisition of Exxon's Norwegian portfolio by private equity backed Point Resources.

-Backed and encouraged by a fiscal regime which essentially refunds 78% of exploration expenditure, this leaner, more agile Norwegian industry is taking on the tests and opportunities of the Barents Sea and it is predicted that 9 billion barrel of oil equivalent (boe) of recoverable undiscovered resources will be generated.*
+Supported and encouraged by a fiscal regime which effectively refunds 78% of exploration expenditure, it is a leaner and more agile Norwegian industry which takes on the challenges and opportunities of the Barents Sea and its estimated 9 billion barrel of oil equivalent (boe) of recoverable undiscovered resources*.

 – Ole Schmidt, Managing Partner, Corporate Tax, KPMG in Denmark